ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 ----------------------

 Sometimes, the checker will detect errors that it can not fix by itself.
-ESMValTool deals with those issues by applying specific fixes for those datasets that require them.
+ESMValCore deals with those issues by applying specific fixes for those datasets that require them.
 Fixes are applied at three different preprocessor
 steps: